Exploding Kittens (TV series)

-Exploding Kittens is an American adult animated fantasy comedy television series loosely based on the tabletop card game of the same name designed by Matthew Inman, of The Oatmeal webcomic, and Elan Lee.
-It features the voices of Tom Ellis, Sasheer Zamata, Suzy Nakamura, Mark Proksch, Ally Maki, Betsy Sodaro, Tom Kenny, David Gborie and Kenny Yates.
+Exploding Kittens is an adult animated fantasy comedy television series created by Matthew Inman and Shane Kosakowski for Netflix.
+It is based on the tabletop card game of the same name, designed by Inman and Elan Lee.
+Inman and Kosakowski serve as showrunners and executive producers, alongside Lee, Greg Daniels, Mike Judge, Dustin Davis, Peter Chernin, and Jenno Topping.
+Produced by Chomp City, Jam Filled Entertainment, Bandera Entertainment, and Chernin Entertainment, the series features the voices of Tom Ellis, Sasheer Zamata, Suzy Nakamura, Mark Proksch, Ally Maki, and Kenny Yates in main roles.

-Produced by Chomp City, Bandera Entertainment, Jam Filled Entertainment, and Chernin Entertainment, it premiered on Netflix on July 12, 2024, to a generally unfavorable reception from critics and went on to receive mixed reviews.
+The series premiered on Netflix on July 12, 2024, to an unfavorable reception from critics.
+In November 2025, Netflix reportedly canceled the series after one season.

 Premise

 In this animated comedy series, God and the Devil are sent to Earth in the form of talking cats.
 God, voiced by Tom Ellis, must reconnect with humanity while navigating life as a house cat.
 Living with a dysfunctional family, he attempts to solve their problems and faces humorous challenges, all while engaging in slapstick antics.
 The show is based on the popular card game of the same name.